achristen/Meteobike/QGIS-Analysis/readme.md

 ## Installing QGIS

 Download [QGIS](https://qgis.org) and follow installation instructions, incluing the correct Python version.
+Here is a [short video](https://youtu.be/b9FwI0GyAGQ), explaining the installation process.

 ## Importing and map Meteobike data in QGIS

-In a first step we would like to import and map your Meteobike dataset.
+In a first step, we would like to import and map your Meteobike dataset.

 ### Set-up OSM as background map in QGIS